FRP Bars in Construction-1

 3. Pultruded products will require less heavy equipment than steel or wood during transportation and storage.
 In addition, they are impact-resistant and can retain their shapes upon impact.

 4. FRP products are resistant to a wide range of chemicals and are not affected by oxidation or corrosion.
-For instance, a fiberglass rebar can withstand harsh weather conditions, continuous rain and water submerged conditions.
+For instance, fiberglass rebar can withstand harsh weather conditions, including continuous rain and water immersion.
 Corrosion is caused by oxidation and chloride ion-based chemical attacks.

 5. Fiberglass bars are an effective barrier for hot or electrically-charged components.
 Fiberglass-reinforced composites can have a high Glass Transition Temperature (Tg) of about 575°F (302°C).
 As the highest-ranking Tg pultruded material ever tested, FRP composites are non-conductive, chemical-resistant, and corrosion-resistant at extremely high temperatures.

-So, in the event there is a fire inside the building, the support structures made out of appropriately designed FRP composite materials will not buckle even under immense heat and pressure.
+In the event of a fire inside the building, the support structures made of appropriately designed FRP composites will not buckle under extreme heat and pressure.

-Often seen as crossbars, poles, beams, posts, and other types of structural support pieces, pultruded fiberglass profiles will help maintain the integrity of a building in the event of a fire.
+Often used as crossbars, poles, beams, posts, and other structural supports, pultruded fiberglass profiles help maintain a building's integrity in the event of a fire.
 It can also help retard the spread of that fire.

 6. FRP composite pieces do not need to be coated with toxic chemical coatings to FRP composite pieces, and they require little to no maintenance.